 The stereo is a marine Sirius ready AM/FM receiver with inputs for an IPod® as well as other digital media storage devices.
-The stereo is located in the console with two speakers in the bow, two in the forward cockpit, two in the T-top and two in the console.
-There is an amplifier that is located behind the stereo and it operates the speakers in the bow and the cockpit.
+The stereo is located at the helm and the speakers in the forward cockpit and T-top.
 The unit can be remotely operated with the touch pad mounted at the helm station.
 Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.
-See "Stereo Layout" on page 8-34 for a diagram.
+See "Stereo Layout" on page 8-32 for a diagram.